kirby-deprecated-plugins/kirby-autologin/readme.md

 The url for the panel is often `/panel`, but you can't use that url to login automatically.
 By default auto logins are done with `/login`.

-### protected

-By default, this plugin will only run on localhost environments.

-If you are on a development server and are aware of the risks of an autologin there you can set this option to `false`.
-It will bypass the whitelist check.

 ### redirect

 After the user has been logged in, you will by default be logged in into the Panel.
 It's possible to change that with this option.